-ng is one of the most important elements of gardening.
-It is also ne of the easiest steps to overlook, especially for the beginner.
-Knowng a few months ahead of time when you're going to need to plant and narvest your vegetables can save you serious heartache in the long run.
+anning is one of the most important elements of gardening.
+It is also one of the easiest steps to overlook, especially for the beginner.
+Knowing a few months ahead of time when you're going to need to plant and harvest your vegetables can save you serious heartache in the long run.
 Having your seeds, starts and preservation methods prepped and ready will ensure you the longest growing seasons, the most fruitful crops and the longest lasting life from your produce.

-Keeping your eye on the calendar - and another on the weather - can extend the growing season.
-Many crops can be sown and planted throughout the warmest months - like peas or lettuce - to provide greens much longer than a single planting.
+Keeping one eye on the calendar - and another on the weather - can extend the growing season.
+Many crops can be sown and planted throughout the warmest $\operatorname{months}$ - like peas or lettuce - to provide greens much longer than a single planting.
 Hearty crops - like kale and carrots - can be planted and tended all year 'round.

 And while looking to growing, don't forget to take a moment and look to tending.
-Having a garden full of nutrient-rich soil, well-planned beds and adequate sunlight/ water is just as important as getting your plants in the ground.
+Having a garden full of nutrient-rich soil, well-planned beds, and adequate sunlight and water is just as important as getting your plants in the ground.
 These steps often carry the gardening experience outside of the growing season and mean investing in a good pair of rubber boots and tilling equipment.

-This year we have prepared a yearlong look at some of the most popular crops for ourarea.
-This is in noway an exhaustive list, but it will provide beginning and experienced gardenersalikeaquickglanceattheyearandawaytoplanoutthebestgardenpossible. - Sarah Decker
+This year we have prepared a yearlong look at some of the most popular crops for our area.
+This is in noway an exhaustive list, but it will provide beginning and experienced $gardeners a like a \verb"quick" glance at the \verb"year" and \verb"a" way to plan out the best garden possible.$